Liam Williams (boxer)

-Liam Williams (born 26 May 1992) is a Welsh professional boxer who challenged for the WBO interim light-middleweight title in 2017 and the WBO middleweight title in 2021.
-At regional level, he held the British and Commonwealth light-middleweight titles between 2014 and 2016 and the British middleweight title from 2018 to October 2020.
+Liam Williams (born 26 May 1992) is a Welsh professional boxer.
+He has challenged once for the WBO interim light-middleweight title in 2017, and once for the WBO middleweight title in 2021.
+At regional level, he has held multiple championships, including the Commonwealth light-middleweight title from 2014 to 2015; the British light-middleweight title from 2015 to 2016; and the British middleweight title from 2018 to 2020.

 Early life

-Williams was born in Church Village and now lives in Clydach Vale in the Rhondda Valleys.
-He worked as a roofer before becoming a professional boxer.
+Williams was born in Church Village and currently resides in Clydach Vale in the Rhondda Valleys.
+Prior to his professional boxing career, he worked as a roofer.

 Amateur career

 In an amateur career which he claims began at age nine, Williams says he won 44 out of 49 fights, gaining many awards in Britain and Europe.
 "I won seven Welsh titles at all age levels, including the 2011 Senior ABAs when I was just 18.
 I beat Warren Sinden, who’s now a pro, by a wide points margin in the 75KG final."

 Professional career

 Williams turned professional as a light-middleweight in 2011.
 Aged 18, he won every round against the more experienced Ryan Clark and won the vacant Commonwealth light-middleweight title in November 2014 with a 2nd-round-stoppage win over Michael Lomax.